hrrk/sandpit/README.md

 # sandpit
-place for hacking together improvements to the dev environmtn
+place for hacking together improvements to the dev environment